Thermodynamics and Criticality of Noncommutative RN-AdS Black Holes: Noncommutative RN--AdS black holes

 where $ G_{\mu\nu}$ is the Einstein tensor.
 The energy-momentum tensor $T_{\mu\nu}$ is constructed from a Lorentzian mass and charge densities

-where $M$ denotes the mass of the black hole and where $Q$ indicates the black hole charge. $\Theta$ represents the noncommutative parameter with dimension of $[L^{2}]$ \cite{26}.
+where $\Theta$ is the noncommutative parameter of dimension $[L^{2}]$ \cite{26,r1,r2,r3,r4,r5}. $Q$ indicates the black hole charge, and $M$ is the total mass diffused throughout the region of linear sizes $\sqrt{\Theta}$ \cite{ll,ll1}.
+Thus, the smeared mass and charge distribution functions take the form

 This smooth distribution replaces the point-like source in classical RN--AdS solutions leading to regularized metric functions $m(r)$ and $q(r)$ which should be computed using certain approximations.
 The smeared mass and the charge functions are given by a Lorentzian profile as follows

 To handle such expressions, calculation techniques and certain approximations will be considered.
 Indeed, we take $\alpha=\pi\Theta$ and $y=r/\sqrt{\alpha} \gg 1$.
 Using the following expansions